alex-pradas/folios/docs/tools/list-versions.md

 - Versions are sorted in ascending order (oldest first)
 - Malformed versions are skipped
-- Use `compare_versions` to see what changed between versions
+- Use `diff_document_versions` to see what changed between versions